 Elk Archery Hunting Season

-I’ve spent the last months attempting to distill the intense and seemingly ineffable experience.
-Here is a snippet of a piece I’m working on.
-I’ll send another email to announce the full story…
+This year I put an elk on the ground with a traditional bow.
+Still, months later, I am overflowing with gratitude and awe.
+I’ve spent the last months attempting to distill the intense and nearly ineffable experience.
+Below is a small snippet of the piece I’m working on.
+I’ll send another email to announce the full story when it’s published.

 In addition to the swirling doubts about my actions and decisions, i was still coming down from the adrenaline coursing through my veins.
 I laid and tried to sleep on the loamy ground.
 The Milky Way twisted into my heavenly view between silhouetted pine boughs and the stars looked like one interconnected web of infinite light.
 I saw dozens of shooting stars.
 I watched satellites track straight and true in their perpetual fall around our earth’s center of gravity.
 A reminder that our reach as humans is visible even in the wildest feeling places.
 I felt my consciousness as a part of the great cosmic dance.
 In a fog of exhaustion I drifted off and then awoke again to a new starscape.
 Orion the great hunter appeared bright and vivid above me.
 I looked at his sword and remembered the great kiln of creation coursing in its second faint dot.
 I felt small, infinitesimally so, yet apart of all things.
 I drifted off again.